moonfallmaple/Cat-Clicker-premium-pro/README.md

 	- the cat's name
 	- a picture of the cat
 	- text showing the number of clicks
-- An admin area, the following should be displayed:
+- In the admin area, the following should be displayed:
     - the cat's name
     - text showing the URL of cat's image
     - text showing the number of clicks